 - Solve problems requiring the writing of well-documented programs in the Python language, including use of the logical constructs of that language;

 - Demonstrate significant experience with the Python program development environment.

-In class, the instructors will be showing programing examples on a Mac laptop, working inside a Terminal window.
-(Terminal is a Mac OS X application.)
+In class, we'll be showing programing examples on a laptop, either using the Python IDLE application or working inside a Terminal window.
+IDLE is the standard Python "Integrated DeveLopment Environment", while Terminal is a Mac OS X application.
 Terminal provides command line access to the Unix operating system, which is the basis of OS X. Some of the commands we'll use are basic Unix commands, and hence it's a good idea to spend a little time before the course begins learning these commands.
 There are countless Unix/Linux tutorials on the web; just Google "unix tutorial".
 We'll briefly cover the commands we use in class, but if you're new to Unix it's best that you learn about basic Unix use on your own; you'll follow our interactive examples more easily that way.

-Title: Think Python - An Introduction to Software Design (free to download) Author: Allen B. Downey Publisher: Green Tea PressAlso see course materials for additional references.
+Title: Think Python 2e (free to download) Author: Allen B. Downey Publisher: Green Tea PressAlso see course materials for additional references.